Panfactum LogoPanfactum

 The certificate metadata

 8. cert-manager has a companion CLI called cmctl to aid in managing certificates.
-The Panfactum devenv already bundles it.
+The Panfactum devShell already bundles it.
 Let's manually rotate the certificate a few times to ensure the certificate rotation infrastructure is working as intended: cmctl -n cert-manager renew cert-manager-webhook-certs.
 5

 Congratulations!
 We have just verified that the internal certificate provisioning process works as intended.
 We will test public certificates when we deploy our ingress system in a future guide section.